-Landlords in NYC tend to be very picky about prospective rental tenants.
-They ask for multiple pieces of identification, your financial records and even letters of recommendation from previous landlords before they even present you with a lease to sign.
+Landlords in New York City tend to be very picky about prospective rental tenants.
+They ask for multiple pieces of identification, your financial records, and even letters of recommendation from previous landlords before they also present you with a lease to sign.
 In such a hot market as NYC, it can be so difficult finding an apartment that you jump at the first opportunity to grab one.

 Table of Contents